Steven-Douglass/batch-demo/README.md

 - A PostgreSQL database to store the application data

 ## How to run this project
 This project requires Docker and Docker Compose to run.
-Optionally I have found that installing Maven is more reliable than using the mvnw file that comes with Spring Boot Initializr projects.

  The first step is to build the Spring Boot Backend.